Giant's kettle: Locations and notable examples

 Giant's kettles are common in Germany (gletschertopf; glacier pot), Sweden (jättegryta), Finland (hiidenkirnu; hiisi's churn), and Moss Island in the United States.

 In Sweden, they are found in relatively large numbers along the Bohuskusten as well as in the Stockholm area, and in Blekinge.
 For example, a giant pot can be seen under glass in the foundation of Solna's old courthouse in Hagaparken.
 There are also a number of giant pots on the island of Blå Jungfrun in northern Kalmarsund outside Oskarshamn.
-The Brobacka Nature Reserve, Sweden, located outside Alingsås between the lakes Mjörn and Anten, contains one of the country's most impressive areas with giant's kettles, boasting around forty excavations, where the largest one, with its 18 meter diameter, stands out.
+The Brobacka Nature Reserve, Sweden, located outside Alingsås between the lakes Mjörn and Anten, contains one of the country's most impressive areas with giant's kettles, boasting around forty excavations, where the largest one, with its 18 m diameter, stands out.
 The giant's kettles can be accessed via the Brobacka Nature Center, and the location offers views over Lake Mjörn.

 Helvete in Gausdal Municipality, Norway, is a gill about 100 m deep with giant's kettles (jettegryter) up to 20 m wide and 60 m deep.
 The GletscherGarten of Lucerne (Switzerland) is famous for its giant's kettles, having 32 in number, the largest being 8 m wide and 9 m deep.

-Another example is the large pothole found in Archbald, Pennsylvania, in Archbald Pothole State Park.
+Another example is the large pothole found in Archbald, Pennsylvania, United States, in Archbald Pothole State Park.